charbelraffoul/ada-website/index.md

 <p class="ds-lead">
 So far, we have shown that oil price movements tend to precede returns in certain sectors.
-We now ask a more direct question: when the boss makes a sudden, dramatic announcement — a sharp oil price shock — which departments and teams experience abnormal performance?
+We now ask a more direct question: when the boss makes a sudden, dramatic announcement, a sharp oil price shock, which departments and teams experience abnormal performance?
 </p>

 <p class="ds-lead">